Where Does AI Belong in a Health Insurer’s Organizational Chart?

 Cons

-• A large, heavily matrixed organization may find it difficult to manage the multiple reporting arrangements a matrixed organization creates.
+• A large, heavily matrixed organization may find it hard to manage the multiple reporting arrangements a matrixed organization creates.

 Best for large organizations with relatively mature AI teams.